ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

-A Trust Anchor Store is a special case of state above, where the Reference State would be the set of trust anchors accepted (or rejected) by the Verifier, and the Current State would be a trust anchor used to sign Evidence or Endorsements.
+A Trust Anchor Store is a special case of state above, where the Reference State would be the set of trust anchors accepted (or rejected) by the Verifier, and the Actual State would be a trust anchor used to sign Evidence or Endorsements.

-In layered attestation using DICE {{TCG-DICE}} for example, the current state of each layer is signed by a key held by the next lower layer.
-Thus in the example diagram above, the layer 2 current state (e.g., OS state) is signed by a layer 1 key (e.g., a signing key used by the firmware), the layer 1 current state (e.g., firmware state) is signed by a layer 0 key (e.g., a hardware key stored in ROM), and the layer 0 current state (hardware specs and key ID) is signed by a layer 0 key (e.g., a vendor key) which is matched against the Verifier's trust anchor store, which is part of the layer 0 reference state depicted above.
+In layered attestation using DICE {{TCG-DICE}} for example, the actual state of each layer is signed by a key held by the next lower layer.
+Thus in the example diagram above, the layer 2 actual state (e.g., OS state) is signed by a layer 1 key (e.g., a signing key used by the firmware), the layer 1 actual state (e.g., firmware state) is signed by a layer 0 key (e.g., a hardware key stored in ROM), and the layer 0 actual state (hardware specs and key ID) is signed by a layer 0 key (e.g., a vendor key) which is matched against the Verifier's trust anchor store, which is part of the layer 0 reference state depicted above.